ronakbediya310/VPS-File-copier/README.md

-# 🧭 web-based command line emulator
+# 🧭 web-based command line emulator + Remote file exchange tool

 A real-time, cross-platform web terminal with file copy support, built using Node.js, WebSockets, and `node-pty`.
 This server allows users to interact with a shell via a web UI and copy files/folders between paths through the browser.